valencik/mastersAPSC/documents/thesis/thesis.md

 Most graphs produced from yearly data queries have multiple components.
 A graph produced by papers including a single author will have a single component by definition.
-As the amount of NSR entries forming the graph gets larger the main connected component gets much larger than the rest of the components.
+As the number of NSR entries forming the graph gets larger, the main connected component gets much larger than the rest of the components.
 Researchers at Facebook have done some interesting work confirming this on the largest social network studied @facebook-social-graph.
 They calculated that $99.91\%$ of the 721 million users considered were in a single connected component [^facebook-paper].